A Model for Attribute Based Role-Role Assignment (ARRA): Mapping Prior RRA Models in ARRA

-We know that authority range represents a set of roles over which an admin role have authority to conduct operations such as assign and revoke.
-In ARRA, we use symbolic representation of authority range with end points a and b as (a, b).
-However, whenever we need to work with roles present in the set represented by authority range (a, b), we denote the set of roles with $\lceil${a, b}$\rceil$.
-That is, $\lceil$a, b$\rceil$ = \{\it{r} $\vert$ \it{r} $\in$ \R\ $\wedge$ a < \it{r} < b\}.
+As indicated in Map\textsubscript{RRA97}, Step 1 maps sets from RRA97 to ARRA sets.
+In Step 2, admin role attribute is expressed. \AATT\ and \RATT\ are left empty as there is no use case for these attributes in translating RRA97.
+Admin role attribute \it{authRange} captures the mapping between an authority range as defined in RRA97, and an admin role.
+It is a set valued and unordered attribute with its scope as a transitive closure of regular role hierarchy, \RH\textsuperscript{+}.
+In ARRA, we use a symbolic representation of an authority range with end points a and b, as (a, b).
+However, whenever we need roles present in (a, b), we denote the set of roles with $\lceil$a, b$\rceil$, i.e., $\lceil$a, b$\rceil$ = \{\it{r} $\vert$ \it{r} $\in$ \R\textsuperscript{{{A}}} $\wedge$ a < \it{r} < b\}.